YechengChu/ACDemo/gallery.md

 ## Normal Mode / Light Mode (Version 2.0)

-- The appearance when the dark mode of the Android phone is turned off.
+- The appearance when the dark mode of the Android phone is turned off. :sunrise:

 <div align=center><img src="images/demo_light.png"/></div>

 ## Dark Mode (Version 2.0)
-- The appearance when the dark mode of the Android phone is turned on.
+- The appearance when the dark mode of the Android phone is turned on. :stars:

 <div align=center><img src="images/demo_dark.png"/></div>